 When considering using bait to poison or to trap rats, you may find yourself wondering, “do rats eat meat?” and “can rats eat peanut butter?”
 The answer to both questions is, yes!
 According to Animal Planet, peanut butter is a much better bait for rats than the popular TV solution of using cheese.
 As I mentioned, before, rats also love to eat meat and a bit of raw beef would be another good bait to get them to go where you want.

 The most important thing to remember when trying to avoid inviting unwanted guests into your home or onto your property is that rats truly are scavengers.
 Anything from unfinished bowls of pet food, to bird feeders, to mango trees, to garbage cans without lids, will attract a passing rat.
 And then it will only be a matter of time until he tells all of his rat buddies about it.
 The best thing you can do is keep food sources locked away where rats can’t get to them.
-Think:

-- trash put in secure cans that can’t be easily opened by those lacking opposable thumbs;
+- Trash put in secure cans that can’t be easily opened by those lacking opposable thumbs;

-- bird feeders put away until you’re sure your rat problems are fully dealt with;
+- Bird feeders put away until you’re sure your rat problems are fully dealt with;

-- fruit or berries that have dropped from trees swept or washed away;
+- Fruit or berries that have dropped from trees swept or washed away;

-- and daily pet waste cleanup parties.
+- Daily pet waste cleanup parties.